BoKa33/DiscordStorageBot/README.md

 ## Prepare

 Clone this from Github,
-make sure there either a folder called temp or a file called savefile.boka in the cloned folder. if not create them (empthy).
+make sure there is a folder called temp and a file called savefile.boka in the cloned folder.
+If not create those (empty).

-you need the following [PIP](https://pypi.org/project/pip/) packages:
+You need the following [PIP](https://pypi.org/project/pip/) packages:

 ##### Discord: